Lameguy64/liteload/README.md

 Uploading a patch binary (similar to uploading a binary file).

-	Patch binaries are basically just raw MIPS processor instructions and is always loaded at $80010000.
-It is called by the loader as a C function with no arguments as soon as it has finished uploading and CRC32 verification has completed.
-The main purpose of this mechanism is for patching debugging stubs to the system kernel and was implemented during the development of PSn00b Debugger.
+	Patch binaries are basically just raw binary programs and is always loaded at 0x80010000.
+It is called by the loader as a C function as soon as it has finished downloading and checksum verification.
+	The binary is executed outside of critical section mode so you'll have to call the relevant BIOS functions yourself.

+	The main purpose of this mechanism is for patching debug monitors into the system kernel for use with homebrew debuggers.
+This feature was implemented into this loader during the development of PSn00bDebugger.

-	LITELOAD with patch $C000-$C008 with 0s (which count as nop instructions) just before the execution is transferred to the loaded program.
-This is to allow debug patches that use the serial port to remain inactive by having the first two instructions jump immediately back to the default kernel hook ($C80) so the loader can continue to use the serial port for loading programs and binary files until it is time to run the loaded program.
+	LITELOAD with patch nops to $C000-$C008 just before the loaded program is executed.
+This is so that debug monitors that use the serial interface can remain 'inactive' by having the first 2 instructions jump back to the kernel exception handler.
+The reason for this is so that the loader can still use the serial interface as otherwise the debug monitor would take all incoming bytes as commands before LITELOAD, rendering it unable to receive a PS-EXE.

 	[S] char[4] - Send command: MPAT
 	[R] char[1] - Acknowledge: K